MadhukaD/MadhukaD/README.md

 - 👋 Hi, I’m Madhuka Dilshan < @MadhukaD >
-- 👀 I’m interested mainly in DevOps, Cloud Computing and Video gaming
+- 👀 I’m mainly interested in DevOps, Cloud Computing and Video gaming
-- 🌱 I’m currently learning concepts about DevOps and Cloud Computing along with Docker and Kubernetes also looking forward to learn Ansible, Openshift, Jenkins and Ruby
+- 🌱 I have a solid foundation about DevOps concept and related tools and technologies like Docker, Kubernetes, Terraform, Golang, Python, AWS platform, Ubuntu OS and Git.
+Also looking forward to learn Ansible, Openshift, Jenkins, Nagios, Chef and Puppet.
 - 📫 How to reach me madhukad01@gmail.com

 <!---